RuneDn/trading212-portfolio-dashboard/README.md

 # Trading <span style="color:SteelBlue"> 212 </span> portfolio tracker

-After cloning the repository, navigate to it on a terminal and use command `streamlit run src/dashboard.py` to run the program in a browser.
+After cloning the repository, navigate to it on a terminal.

+Start by running this command:

+ `pip install -r requirements.txt`

+ This ensures all required packages are available.

+Then use command

+`streamlit run src/dashboard.py`

+to run the program in a browser.

 Follow the instructions on screen to obtain your trading 212 API key, paste it in the text box and press enter.